National Bank (Logan, OH)

 Full suspension

-Other: Board closed bank and placed it in hands of the Comptroller of the Currency / voluntary liquidation leading to receivership.
+Other: Board voluntarily closed the bank, placed it in hands of the Comptroller of the Currency and later it went into receivership/voluntary liquidation.

 Receivership Details